 - 5 Spectacular Native American Ruins in Colorado You Can Visit Today

 - Flint Knapping: Stone Age Technology that Built the First Nations

 - 10 Native American Mythical Creatures, from Thunderbirds to Skinwalkers

 - The Complicated Legacy of Peacemaker Ute Chief Ouray

 - 15 Native American Ruins in Arizona that Offer a Historic Glimpse into the Past

-- Empire of the Summer Moon: Quanah Parker and the Rise and Fall of the Comanches, the Most Powerful Indian Tribe in American History, S. C. Gwynne
+- Gwynne, S. C. (2011).
+Empire of the Summer Moon: Quanah Parker and the Rise and Fall of the Comanches, the Most Powerful Indian Tribe in American History.
+Scribner.

-- The Last Comanche Chief: The Life and Times of Quanah Parker, Bill Neeley
+- Neeley, B. (1997).
+The Last Comanche Chief: The Life and Times of Quanah Parker.
+John Wiley & Sons.

 Joseph A. Williams is an author, historian, and librarian based in Connecticut.
 He has authored three books: The Sunken Gold, Seventeen Fathoms Deep, and Four Years Before the Mast.